INTERVIEW: Niles Rooker Trio

 More singles and eventually a full length!
 We are also in the midst of self-producing our future music since I have experience doing that.

-Hi Cody, welcome to VENTS!
-How have you been? -I’ve been great, thank you!
-It’s …
+Hi Jessica, welcome to VENTS!
+How have you been?
+Hi!
+I’ve been good!
+Can you …